simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-packer-for-infrastructure-as-code/index.en.md

 ---
-title: "Using Packer for Infrastructure as Code: Best Practices and Benefits"
+title: "Using Packer for Infrastructure as Code"
 date: 2023-05-04
 toc: true
 draft: false